Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Introduction

 \textbf{3) Abductive Question Inference:} Inspired~by work using LLMs to verbalize inferences \cite{hoyle-etal-2023-natural} and given the potential use of meta-strategies, we see if LLMs can reason via the meta-strategy of abductive question inference (AQI) (\cref{section:infer_question}).
 We design a two-step prompt where the LLM: 1) \textit{abductively} infers the missing question from the choices; and 2) answers its own question (Figure~\ref{fig:intro}, \textbf{bottom}).
 We call it \textit{abductive} QI as we aim to generate the question that \textit{best explains} the observed choices \cite{peirce1974collected, Bhagavatula2020Abductive}.

-AQI performs similarly to the choices-only prompt, even besting it for 3 LLMs on HellaSwag.
-The two strategies exhibit moderate agreement, implying that AQI may be just one of many strategies LLMs use in choices-only prompts.
+AQI performs similarly to the choices-only prompt, even besting it for 3 LLMs on HellaSwag, and they also exhibit moderate agreement, implying that AQI may be just one of many strategies LLMs use in choices-only settings.
 We then study the questions generated by LLaMA on ARC.
 Out of the 43 cases when AQI picks the gold answer and the inferred question is answerable by one of the choices, \textbf{42\% match the meaning of the original question}.
 Thus, we argue that a successful~choices-only prompt does not always mean that the LLM uses surface-level shortcuts linked with artifacts; in some cases, it may recover the missing question.

 Our intention is not to discredit MCQA evaluations.
 Instead, by highlighting the high \emph{choices-only} accuracy of LLMs and investigating several potential explanations, we aim to give suggestions to enhance transparency and robustness in benchmarking, as well as provide insights into the decision-making of LLMs in partial-input settings.
 Our contributions can be summarized as follows: